The roster application maintains the team rosters for players in

 Criteria Queries in the roster Application

-language, typesafe queries defined in the business tier of roster
+language, typesafe queries defined in the business tier of roster, in

 The following topics are addressed here: